jamf/rendr/README.md

 ![MIT License](https://img.shields.io/github/license/jamf/rendr)
 ![GitHub release](https://img.shields.io/github/v/release/jamf/rendr)

+Check out the [User Guide](https://jamf.github.io/rendr/) for the full documentation.

 This project is currently under heavy development.
 The API is expected to change before reaching a 1.0.0 release.
 That said, it is functional and useful already!
 Try it out and provide any feedback you have by [opening an issue](https://github.com/jamf/rendr/issues).

 ## Features